De Havilland Mosquito: Production

 About 5,000 of the total of 7,781 Mosquitoes built had major structural components fabricated from wood in High Wycombe, Buckinghamshire, England.
-Fuselages, wings and tailplanes were made at furniture companies such as Ronson, E. Gomme, Parker Knoll, Parslow Furniture, Austinsuite and Styles & Mealing.
+The manufacture of fuselages, wings and tailplanes were made among a group of 20 furniture companies, including Austinsuite, E. Gomme, Harris Lebus, Parker Knoll, Parslow Furniture, Ronson, and Styles & Mealing.
 Wing spars were made by J. B. Heath and Dancer & Hearne.
 Many of the other parts, including flaps, flap shrouds, fins, leading edge assemblies and bomb doors were also produced in the Buckinghamshire town.
 Dancer & Hearne processed much of the wood from start to finish, receiving timber and transforming it into finished wing spars at their factory in Penn Street on the outskirts of High Wycombe.

+As well as woodworking companies there was a diverse range of other British companies contributing components including Addis Brush, Claud Butler bicycles, Decca Records, Electrolux and Pye Radio.
+The Royal National Lifeboat Institution contributed rudder and tail fittings.